 There is an extensive and inexpensive bus system running through Malaysia.
 Most towns have a bus terminal offering connections to other parts of the country, and there are long-distance buses connecting Malaysia to Singapore and Thailand.

 Ferries connect various points in Peninsular Malaysia with Singapore, Indonesia, Thailand and the Philippines.
 A number of luxury cruise liners also have routes from nearby countries to and from Malaysia.

 Taxis in Malaysia

 Taxis operate in most Malaysian cities, but can be expensive compared to other transport options.
 Most have meters, but drivers do not always use them, so it's sometimes best to negotiate the fare with the driver before getting in the vehicle.
-There are also a number of ride-hailing services in Malaysia, whereby travellers can call a taxi to their location immediately using a smartphone application.
+There are also a number of ride-hailing services in Malaysia, such as MyCar, DACSEE and Riding Pink, which is only available for women.

 Driving in Malaysia

 Malaysia has an excellent highway network connecting towns and cities and joining Malaysia with its neighbours.
 Although expats living in Kuala Lumpur are able to get by without owning a car, it may be necessary to have a car if living outside of the major urban centres.

 Cars in Malaysia drive on the left-hand side of the road.
 Driving in Malaysian cities can be chaotic and is generally not recommended.
 Traffic congestion is a constant problem and traffic lights, and the rules of the road, are not always adhered to.
 Motorcyclists are often the worst culprits for reckless driving.